compsigh/web/app/docs/web-platform/02-how-to-publish.md

 </Playground>
 </details>

+### Authoring your post

+You can use the [Metadata](#metadata) `authors` field to add your name to the top of the page.
+Add a square (`1:1` aspect ratio) image to the `public/avatars/` directory and reference it in the `avatar` property of your author object.

 ### Writing multi-authored posts

 <details>
-<summary>You can add multiple authors to a post via [Metadata](#metadata).
-For these kinds of posts, it can help to know whose words you're reading.
+<summary>You can use the [Metadata](#metadata) `authors` field to add multiple authors to the top of a page.
+For these kinds of posts, it can help to know whose words one is reading.
 With `Mic`, you can indicate when you're "handing the mic" to a specific author:</summary>

 ```mdx showLineNumbers title="example.md"
 <Mic name="Edward" avatar="/avatars/edward.png" />